 On Saturday’s second show, Chris Fonseca, a deaf dancer, took his turn to attempt to win the audience over with his street dancing moves.

 His welcome into the BBC studio’s reception was warm with the Receptionist signing ‘How are you?’
-The BBC grabbed the perfect opportunity to build awareness, and you can see the impact that this has on Chris’s face clearly; his form of communication was already being understood and embraced before the process had even started.
+The BBC grabbed the perfect opportunity to build brand awareness with the deaf community.
+You can see the impact that this has on Chris’s face clearly; his form of communication was already being understood and embraced before the process had even started.

 His performance was impressive, fresh and unique and he gained the necessary 75% of the audience vote to stay in the competition.

-The judges used the ‘deaf clap’/hand waving at the end of his performance.
+The judges used the ‘deaf clap’/hand waving at the end of his performance, again raising awareness.

 The question in my mind was why did he get through?